Senators doubtful as HSBC touts money-laundering fixes

 The OCC took enforcement action against HSBC in 2010, more than seven years after the Federal Reserve Bank of New York and the New York State Banking Department issued their own criticism of HSBC's money-laundering detection systems.

-Levin pounced on Grace Dailey, the former deputy comptroller for large bank supervision at OCC, demanding to know why more action had not been taken and sooner.

-"We probably did not appreciate the systemic nature of some of those issues," Dailey said.
-"We could have and should have taken formal enforcement action, with the benefit of hindsight."

-Levin was quick to dismiss the notion of hindsight and put one of his sharpest comments of the day to Thomas Curry, who took over as Comptroller of the Currency less than four months ago and who expressed his regrets for the OCC's inaction.
+"With the benefit of hindsight, the OCC should have taken this action sooner," said Thomas Curry, who took over as Comptroller of the Currency less than four months ago.

+Curry acknowledged the need for changes in its oversight of anti-money laundering operations, as called for in the Senate report.

-(Reporting by Carrick Mollenkamp and Aruna Viswanatha in Washington and Steve Slater in London; Writing by Ben Berkowitz in Boston; Editing by Karey Wutkowski and Tim Dobbyn)
+(Reporting by Carrick Mollenkamp and Aruna Viswanatha in Washington and Steve Slater in London; Writing by Ben Berkowitz in Boston; Editing by Lisa Von Ahn and Tim Dobbyn)